senderle/bookworm-compose/README.md

 - [docker and docker compose](https://www.docker.com/products/docker-desktop)

-Default root passwords for mysql are handled through docker secrets and stored at `compose/mysql/dev_root_pw` `compose/mysql/dev_user_pw`.

-A number of helper functions are contained in the bash script `bin/run`.
-* `build_bookworm` creates a bookworm.
-* `dev` fires up a local server over nginx.

 ## quick-ish start

+A number of helper functions are contained in the bash scripts in `bin`.

+* `bin/build_bookworm [NAME]` creates a bookworm named [NAME].
+* `bin/run dev` fires up a local server over nginx.
+* `bin/run rebuild` clears the docker state.

+If you want to manage docker yourself, you can do the
+following:

 ```
 # Create a persistent MySQL volume.